pivotal/docs-tap/tanzu-build-service/tbs-about.md

 The Tanzu Build Service `full` descriptor contains more dependencies which allows for more workload types.

-It also includes all dependencies pre-packaged so builds don't need to download them from the internet.
+It also includes all dependencies pre-packaged so builds don't need to download them from the internet which can speed up build times.

+The `full` descriptor contains the following [stacks](https://docs.pivotal.io/tanzu-buildpacks/stacks.html) which support different use cases:
+- `base`
+- `default` (identical to `base`)
+- `full`
+- `tiny`

 However, due to its larger-footprint, installations may take longer.